cschwede/django-swiftbrowser/README.md

 3) Adopt myproj/settings.py to your needs, especially settings for Swift and static file directories.
+   Please note: you need to change BASE_URL if you're using the built-in development server with non-default settings.

 4) Update myproj/urls.py and include swiftbrowser.urls: